LeetLLM

 The ACL metadata schema

 For a metadata-filter design, each document chunk carries the fields needed to authorize it.
 An Access Control List (ACL) defines which users, groups, or roles may view a resource.
 An RLS or authorization-join design can instead keep grants in a separate trusted relation, as long as chunk text isn't returned before policy evaluation.
-The example below demonstrates the metadata option.
+This version keeps authorization fields next to each chunk so the filter can run before ranking.

 the-acl-metadata-schema.py